Lorraine R. Hewitt, M.Ed., PCET, Founder of Front Royal Christian School and the Center for Cognitive Formation.

 - Elementary students now have Instrumental Enrichment time in their classrooms– a time specifically devoted to “training their brains,” and developing the vitally important skill of learning how to learn.
 Combining specially designed instruments and mediation, students learn how to strengthen both cognitive and social-emotional skills, forming them to be independent and emotionally adept lifelong learners.

-- FRCS continues to offer creative art in the classroom, and FRCS students now have the opportunity to take advanced illustration from a published children’s illustrator.
+- FRCS continues to offer creative art in the classroom, and FRCS students now have the opportunity to take electives that expand their creativity through media arts and online graphic design.

-- Music theory and choir continue to be taught, and your child can learn an instrument from a professional musician, participate in school performances, and perform on stage at school and public events, and now FRCS has a thriving Band program.
+- Music theory and choir continue to be taught by our music director who has performed nationally, and your child can learn an instrument from a professional musician, participate in school performances, and perform on stage at school and public events, and FRCS has a thriving Band program.

-- Community service learning takes place in your child’s classroom to teach them compassion and generosity through guest speakers, community projects, charity support, and now learning global outreach by raising funds to provide shelter and clean water to a school in Africa.
+- Community service learning takes place in your child’s classroom to teach them compassion and generosity through guest speakers, community projects, charity support, and reaches globally by raising funds to provide shelter and clean water to a school in Africa.

-- Students can now take take life skills courses to learn how to “do life” successfully.
-FRCS added life skills classes this year teaching your child carpentry, general automotive care, cooking, personal financial management, and other skillsets that provide for their success as future adults.
+- Students take take life skills courses to learn how to “do life” successfully.
+FRCS life skills classes teach your child carpentry, general automotive care, cooking, personal financial management, and other skill sets that provide for their success as future adults.

 - FRCS daily recess and physical education continue because FRCS knows how important exercise and movement is to each and every child.
-FRCS athletics is a growing sports program that includes soccer, basketball, cross country, volleyball, flag football, and archery that compete locally, statewide, and nationally and now an upcoming baseball team.
+FRCS athletics is a growing sports program that includes soccer, basketball, cross country, volleyball, flag football, and archery that compete locally, statewide, and nationally and an upcoming baseball team for Spring 2020.

 Quick fact: FRCS teachers are degreed, many with their Master’s degree, and have more than 300 combined years-experience in their fields of concentration.
 FRCS promotes mediation of belonging, as can be seen in the 90 percent retention rate among staff.
 This transfers to the classroom by providing your child with a variety of opportunities, led by experienced and knowledgeable instructors who are supportive of your child’s individual interests.